nicky-nym/nicky-nym.github.io/pages/kinematic.md

 | 180 | US urban bus
 |---

-> The emergence of small footprint, on-demand, shared vehicles ... will change the way urban transport is organized.
-The pattern of roads and arterials may also change to adapt to these new modes of urban transport.
-Instead of concentric traffic on a few high-capacity highways or arterials, numerous smaller low-capacity roads would allow the flexibility required by trips from dispersed origins to dispersed destinations.[^bertaud]

 TODO: include on this web page some animated images of traffic simulations for the kinematic city design, maybe somewhat like the SUMO simulation output images on this page: https://medium.com/sidewalk-talk/https-medium-com-sidewalk-talk-street-sim-33da7e1a8ffb